Morgan Stanley Smith Barney to change name: Gorman

-(Reuters) - Morgan Stanley’s (MS.N) wealth management unit will eventually be renamed Morgan Stanley Wealth Management, the investment bank’s chief executive said on Tuesday.
+June 12 (Reuters) - Morgan Stanley’s wealth management unit will eventually be renamed Morgan Stanley Wealth Management, the investment bank’s chief executive said on Tuesday.

 A name change for the unit, now called Morgan Stanley Smith Barney, has been rumored for some time.
 Morgan Stanley Chief Executive James Gorman publicly mentioned the change for the first time during a presentation at a conference.